Preparing your Workforce for Vaccine Requirements

 Special thanks to the following organizations that provided additional content for this resource:

-COVID Collaborative, Husch Blackwell LLP, Metropolitan Group, National Safety Council
+COVID Collaborative, National Safety Council

-Every company has a role to play in the vaccine response, and this guide is designed to help you get started.
+This guide is designed to help you get started.

 This Quick Start Guide provides employers with recommended actions, key policy considerations and tools you can use to: